 Since 2017, Cartier’s patrimony is enriched with the re-interpretation of mythical shaped-pieces and signed complications.
 After the ‘Crash watch‘ and the ‘Tank Cintrée‘, Cartier has decided to pay tribute to another legendary shape.

 This year the newly called ‘Cartier Privé‘ collection celebrates its 3rd. birthday!

 It is a fact that I never stop talking about Collection Privée, Cartier Paris, the legendary series that started in 1998 and ended in 2008.
 It was a unique collection of Cartier’s historic models, like the Santos-Dumont, Tortue, Tonneau, Cintrée, Tank Chinoise, Tank Basculante and many more.
-All these models were re released, in sometimes in slightly bigger cases to make them more wearable and all of them had Manufacture calibers by well known brands like JLC, Piaget, Fréderic Piguet and even Renaut & Papi.
+All these models were re-released, sometimes in slightly bigger cases to make them more wearable and all of them had Manufacture calibers by well-known brands like JLC, Piaget, Fréderic Piguet and even Renaut & Papi.
 The dials were decorated with details from the past, like the name Paris underneath Cartier and a flower rosette, just as many pieces from the thirties.
-Open backs were not common at that time and many of the new watches had a see thru back, to inspect the
+Open backs were not common at that time and many of the new watches had a see-thru back, to inspect the

 The Fine Watch Making Collection that started in 2008, was a completely different activity.

 During the last years of Collection Privée, Cartier Paris, the company changed from a more design

 Cartier was always famous for its elegant watches and many different shapes